jira airtable integration logo

 7 Things to Know About the Jira Airtable Integration

-1. The integration isn’t available on free plans: If you’re using the free version of Airtable, you won’t be able to access Jira.
-Airtable syncs start at the Team plan and above.
+1. The integration isn’t available on free or Team plans: If you’re using the free version of Airtable, you won’t be able to access Jira.
+Airtable syncs start at the Business plan and above.

 2. Airtable can have a steep learning curve: If you’re looking to share information between Airtable and Jira because you want to share information more widely, you may want to reconsider.
 Airtable can have a steep learning curve, especially when it comes to the automations and triggers you’ll be employing to get the Airtable Jira integration to work.